PBSWE/Tableau/README.md

 # Tableau

 Utilizing the open source, publicly available dataset from Superstores Inc. I've developed three distinct dashboards to explore the data further and turn information into actionable insights.
-For the interactive dashboards, refer to the Tableau (twbx) files: Tableau software required to view, free to donwload at tableau.com
+For the interactive dashboards, refer to the Tableau (twbx) files: Tableau software required to view, free to download at tableau.com

 The first is the Dashboard - Global Performance